bookcorrector/vagrant-vsphere-ansible/README.md

 ![Convert to Template](images/create-template.png)

-#Fedora desktop and install and configure vagrant with ansible
+#Install and configure vagrant with ansible to the Fedora desktop
 #####Create folder for our Vagrantfile and go this folder:
 ```sh
 [jshahverdiev@cons2 ~]$ mkdir vsphere ; cd vsphere/